 Telstra continues to break the internet speed barrier on 4G mobile devices. iPhone 5’s 4G wireless broadband is faster than ever thanks to Telstra’s lightning-fast network.
 With more than twice the coverage of its nearest Australian rival, Telstra is growing in popularity among 4G mobile devices that are being introduced to today’s market.
 Now available in more than 100 metro markets in Australia, Telstra encompasses more than 40% of the country’s population.

-Enjoying phenomenal growth, Telstra is expanding its services to include more than 1,000 4G enabled tower sites over the next year.
+Enjoying phenomenal growth, Telstra is expanding its services to include more than 1,000 4G-enabled tower sites over the next year.
 That’s great news for Telstra customers who have decided to upgrade from the iPhone 4S to the iPhone 5.
-Telstra’s advertised speeds are reported to be as much 20 to 40 MBps.
+Telstra’s advertised speeds are reported to be as much as 20 to 40 MBps.
 By comparison to Telstra’s closest rival with reported speeds of no more than 20 MBps.
-The up and coming carrier also enjoys faster upload speeds.
+The up-and-coming carrier also enjoys faster upload speeds.